huiyuandiknow/Coursera_Getting_and_Cleaning_Data_Project/README.md

 ### The dataset includes the following files:

-- **run_analysis.R**: Gets the data online and creates the average of 79 features associated with mean or sd per subject and activity.
+- **run_analysis.R**: Gets the data online and creates a dataset with the average of 79 features associated with mean or sd per subject and activity.

 - **CodeBook.Rmd**: describes the data, list of variables, and how data was processed in run_analysis.R.